leifchri92/VR-Model-Inspector/README.md

 5. Run the app and all prefabs in the Resources/Models will be loaded automatically.

 ### Interaction ###
+To interact with the menu connected to your left hand, using the right controller, touch the touch pad with your thumb to begin interaction and pull the trigger to select.

+#### Add Models and Lights ####
+Click "Add" in the "Models" menu to add models and lights.
+Click a model or light thumbnail to add it to the scene.
+Once a model is in the scene, you may set the scale of the model using the set scale button.

+#### Set Scale ####
+Select two points on the object.
+Then using the numbpad on the left, enter the real world scale, in meters, of the selected distance.
+Finally, select "Rescale" to resize the object.

+#### Transform ####
+Select models to translate and rotate using the appropriate gizmos.

+#### Properties ####
+With "Properties" selected, you may change the materials of models and properties of the color, range, intensity, and angle of lights.

 ## Building the App ##
 Once models have been added to the scene, you may build the project as a standalone executable.